x-square/data_analytics/24-02-advanced-data-analytics.md

 ### Your assignment

 You will build a dataframe for the churn data.
 After the dataframe is complete, you will organize the data for the process of exploratory data analysis, and update the team on your progress and insights.

-### Team members at Waze
-#### Data team roles

-- Harriet Hadzic - Director of Data Analysis
-- May Santner - Data Analysis Manager
-- Chidi Ga - Senior Data Analyst
-- Sylvester Esperanza - Senior Project Manager

-Data team members have technical experience with data analysis and data science.
-However, you should always be sure to keep summaries and messages to these team members concise and to the point.

-#### Cross-functional team members

-- Emrick Larson - Finance and Administration Department Head
-- Ursula Sayo - Operations Manager

-Your Waze team includes several managers overseeing operations.
-It is important to adapt your communication to their roles since their responsibilities are less technical.

 ### Specific project deliverables